vlehtola/slam-course/RPCN_PART_C/README.md

-This assignment is under development.
+Use this assignment as a thought exercise.
+(Implementing 3D registration from 2D slam solution is prone to be erroneous.)

 # Multi-sensor fusion
 This assignment is about multi-sensor fusion.
 The backpack has 3 hokuyo lidars.